-The Company does not have a compensation program other than paying base salaries, incentive bonuses, and incentive stock options to the NEOs, based upon the recommendations of the Board of Directors.
+The Company does not have a formal compensation program, but retains the discretion to pay base salaries, incentive bonuses, and incentive stock options to the NEOs, based upon the recommendations of the Board of Directors.
 The Company and its Board recognize the need to provide a compensation package that will attract and retain qualified and experienced executives, as well as align the compensation level of each executive to that executive's level of responsibility.
-The objectives of base salary are to recognize market pay, and acknowledge the competencies and skills of individuals.
-The objectives of incentive bonuses in the form of cash payments are designed to add a variable component of compensation, based on corporate and individual performances for executive officers and employees.
-No incentive bonuses were paid to executive officers and employees during the most recently completed fiscal year.
-The objectives of the stock option are to reward achievement of long-term financial and operating performance and focus on key activities and achievements critical to the ongoing success of the Company.
+The objectives of base salary (if and when the Company determines to pay same) are to recognize market pay and acknowledge the competencies and skills of individuals.
+The objectives of incentive bonuses in the form of cash payments (if and when the Company determines to pay same) are designed to add a variable component of compensation, based on corporate and individual performances for executive officers and employees.
+No base salary or incentive bonuses were paid to executive officers and employees during the most recently completed fiscal year.
+The objectives of stock options (if and when the Company determines to grant same) are to reward achievement of long-term financial and operating performance and focus on key activities and achievements critical to the ongoing success of the Company.
 Implementation of a new incentive stock option plan and amendments to the existing stock option plan are the responsibility of the Company's Board of Directors.

 The Company has no other forms of compensation, although payments may be made from time to time to individuals or companies they control for the provision of consulting services.
 Such consulting services are paid for by the Company at competitive industry rates for work of a similar nature by reputable arm's length services providers.
-The process for determining executive compensation relies solely on Board, without any formal objectives criteria and analysis.
+The process for determining executive compensation relies solely on the Board of Directors, without any formal objectives criteria and analysis.
+The Board of Directors does not have a pre-determined compensation plan.
+The Company does not engage in benchmarking practices and the process for determining executive compensation is at the discretion of the Board of Directors.
+The Board of Directors has not engaged the services of independent compensation consultants to assist it by making recommendations to the Board of Directors with respect to director and executive officer compensation.

-Actual compensation will vary based on the performance of the executives relative to the achievement of goals and the price of the Company's securities.
+Actual compensation will vary based on the executive's experience in the mining industry and the performance of the executive relative to the achievement of goals and the price of the Company's securities.